 What’s good about critical thinking is that can be learned and developed!
 So next time you find yourself wandering around and lagging behind schedule, keeping in mind these critical thinking habits can turn you around to become more productive wherever you’re at.

 What's bad about the critical thinking process is that most people fail to garner results despite putting in their best efforts.
 In this post, we'll discuss mistakes that hamper productivity.
 Here we go.

 1. You are not zeroing down to the problem

 To be systematic, critical thinking starts with a purpose which should set you off with a problem to solve.
 Try asking these questions: What’s exactly the output you want to produce?
-What specific outcome you want your actions to result to?
+What specific outcome do you want your actions to result to?
 Whatever that is, the problem must be clearly identified and defined.

-For instance before opting for a rigid food diet program, determine first whether what you’re aiming for is a weight loss, increased energy, or improved nutrition.
+For instance, before opting for a rigid food diet program, determine first whether what you’re aiming for is a weight loss, increased energy, or improved nutrition.
 It helps sometimes to break down a large chunk into smaller bits so you can dig into the problem more easily.

 2. You are not considering different perspectives

 It wouldn’t harm if you keep open to alternative opinions, especially from industry influencers or key opinion leaders who can provide trustworthy advice for more feasible solutions.